ElementsProject/lightning/doc/lightning-listsendpays.7.md

 RETURN VALUE
 ------------

-On success, an array of objects is returned.
+On success, an array of objects is returned, ordered by increasing *id*.
 Each object contains:

  *id*
 unique internal value assigned at creation